uilicious/docs-v1.uilicious.com/cli/access_keys.md

     # Testing with ngrok overwrite data object
     $ uilicious-cli --key <your-api-key> run <Project Name> <Test Script Name> --ngrokPort 8080 --ngrokParam 'url' --dataObject '{"url":"<your url>"}'
 ```

+# Revoking your access key

+You can go to your dashboard to regenerate your access key anytime.
+This will revoke the old access key.